Drinks That Are On The Rise - People Development Magazine

 Functional Waters

 Examples include adaptogenic water infused with botanicals that promote relaxation and vitality.
-They offer well-being benefits without the sugars and empty calories found in many soft drinks.
+They provide well-being benefits without the sugars and empty calories found in many soft drinks.
 These waters improve convenience while appealing to healthier lifestyle choices.

 Plant-Based Milk

-Millennials have become enormous fans of plant-based milk, increasingly conscious of their diet, the environment, and well-being.
+Millennials have become enormous fans of plant-based milk, increasingly conscious of their diet, the environment, and wellbeing.
 Alternatives to cow’s milk, like almond, oat, soy, and coconut milk, offer different tastes and nutritional content.
 These options suit vegans, lactose-intolerant people, and those reducing their carbon footprint.

 Closing Lines